oguimbal/jcool-docs/demander/push.md

 mutation CreateDispute($facts: [FactDataInput!]) {
   createDispute(
     data: {
-      # tells justice.cool to create a form if some info is missing
+      # tells justice.cool which options to use
-      features: [onboarding]
+      features: [letMeCheckBeforeSending]
       # how claims will be created/deleted
       updateMode: auto
       # how contracts will be signed